johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 <figure>
     <img src="/assets/images/posts/2013/08/23/dissertation/dissertation-F8.png">
-    <figcaption><strong>Figure 8:</strong> Descendant hierarchical classification for Mervyn King's corpus</figcaption>
+    <figcaption><strong>Figure 8:</strong> Descendant hierarchical classification for Mervyn King’s corpus</figcaption>
 </figure>

-King's change is in relation to the level of policy activism necessary to control inflation.
+King’s change is in relation to the level of policy activism necessary to control inflation.
 In 2004, King seems to take a relatively relaxed attitude to ensuring inflation expectations remain anchored to target:

 > “It is less likely now that a shock to inflation would lead to a further and persistent deviation of inflation from target.
 There is a belief that inflation will soon return to target.
 As a result, a surprise movement in inflation is expected to be temporary and so less likely to lead employers and employees to adjust their desired prices and wages.”
 >